If weight loss is your goal, you’re probably familiar with the low carb diet.

-If you’re a low carb dieter or thinking about becoming one, chances are you have seen numerous studies that support the usage of this type of diet plan.
+If you’re a low carb dieter or thinking about becoming one, chances are you’ve heard about other studies that support the usage of this type of diet plan.

 You know… the studies that support the claim that is it indeed carbs (not calories) that truly dictate fat loss and fat gain.
 The studies that support the claim that low carb diets are superior to other types of diets.
-The studies that every well known low carb guru uses to back up the recommendations they give, the claims they make and the books they write.
+The studies that every well-known low carb guru uses to back up the recommendations they give, the claims they make, and the products they sell.

 Where, exactly, are all of those studies?

 Am I ignoring them, or insinuating that they don’t exist?